History of Middlesbrough: Production boom

 The town's rapid expansion continued throughout the second half of the 19th century, fuelled by the iron and steel industry.

-In 1864 the North Riding Infirmary (an ear, nose and mouth hospital) opened in Newport Road.
+In 1864 the North Riding Infirmary (an ear, nose and mouth hospital) opened in Newport Road; this was demolished in 2006.

 On 15 August 1867, a Reform Bill was passed, making Middlesbrough a new parliamentary borough, Bolckow was elected member for Middlesbrough the following year.
 In 1875, Bolckow, Vaughan & Co opened the Cleveland Steelworks in Middlesbrough beginning the transition from Iron production to Steel and by the turn of the century.
 Henry Bolckow died in 1878 and left an endowment of £5,000 for the infirmary.

 In the latter third of the 19th century, Old Middlesbrough was starting to decline and was overshadowed by developments built around the new town hall, south of the original town hall, the town's population reaching 90,000 by the dawn of the 20th century.
 In 1900, Bolckow, Vaughan & Co had become the largest producer of steel in Great Britain and possibly came to be one of the major steel centres in the world.

 In 1914, Dorman Long, another major steel producer from Middlesbrough, became the largest company in Britain.
 It employed a workforce of over 20,000 and by 1929 and gained enough to take over from Bolckow, Vaughan & Co's dominance and to acquire their assets.
 The steel components of the Sydney Harbour Bridge (1932) were engineered and fabricated by Dorman Long of Middlesbrough.
 The company was also responsible for the New Tyne Bridge in Newcastle.

 Several large shipyards also lined the Tees, including the Sir Raylton Dixon & Company, Smith's Dock Company of South Bank and Furness Shipbuilding Company of Haverton Hill.